 Weekly Headlines from The Onion (combos welcome)

-To send you into the weekend, here’s a fun song with a video that makes me chuckle.
-Have a safe weekend and in the words of Garrison Keillor, Be well, do good work, and keep in touch.
+To lead you into the weekend, here’s an oldie from 1982.
+Hope all is well with you, and in the words of Garrison Keillor, Be well, do good work, and keep in touch.